shelbycobra/8MinEmpire/3-Assignment/README.txt

     DRIVER: AfterActionDriver.cpp

-        An interactive driver that demonstrates part of the GameMainEngine class.
+        An interactive driver that demonstrates part of the MainGameEngine class.
 It shows the behaviour after the player completes the card action.
 A card gets drawn from the deck and placed at the back of the game hand and the play passes to the next clockwise player.